 “Of course we all want to stay abreast of current events,” says developmental psychologist Andrea Bastiani Archibald, “but when kids see footage of boys and girls their own age or even people who look like their grandparents in dire situations, it can be confusing and frightening.”
 But rather than brushing off catastrophic events as “nothing to worry about” or something that didn’t really happen, Dr. Bastiani Archibald suggests discussing the disaster in an age-appropriate way with your daughter.
 “Limit her access to the news, but if she’s already seen or heard about it, let her lead the conversation,” she suggests.
 “Stay calm—kids, especially younger ones, take their emotional cues from parents—and ask her what she thinks happened.
 But most of all, ask how she’s feeling.
 If she says she feels sad or frightened for the people affected, it’s absolutely fine to tell her that you feel sad and frightened for them, too.
 These feelings are nothing to be ashamed of, and knowing that you feel similarly will help her feel less alone.”

 Respond to her questions as best you can with age-appropriate, short answers and limited information.
 Very young children might not have many or any questions, but older girls might ask about the particular type of threat, be it wildfires, weather or a different natural disaster.
-Do your best to use words your daughter might already know, like ice, storm, snow, and cold—but explain that these are much stronger and heavier than usual.
+Do your best to use words your daughter might already know, like wind, ice, storm, snow, and cold—but explain that these are much stronger and heavier than usual.

 Let her know that you’ll always do everything you can to keep her safe.
 And although you don’t want to give her false assurances that a natural disaster like the one she’s witnessing could never happen in your region, it’s also not helpful at this moment to dwell on the fact that it could.
 If she’s old enough to understand, let her know about the emergency preparations and procedures already in place for your family, your community, and even her school that could keep her out of harm’s way in case of an emergency.
 These plans are a “just in case” and will likely never be necessary, but her safety is your top priority, and so you make sure you’re prepared for any situation.